oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ##### Remaining Waste Bugs

-1. Clicking Ace in *waste* that is not at the bottom does not move to the *foundation*.
+1. FIXED: Clicking Ace in *waste* that is not at the bottom does not move to the *foundation*.
+Fixed by after sorting, Ace is always at the bottom.
-1. Need to sort *waste* columns.
+1. DONE: Need to sort *waste* columns.
-1. Clicking a moveable card in the *waste* that is not at the bottom of its column correctly moves the card but removes the card at the bottom.
+1. FIXED: Clicking a moveable card in the *waste* that is not at the bottom of its column correctly moves the card but removes the card at the bottom.
 Hence, the moveable card is both in the *waste* and the *tableau*.
 Am guessing that this is a missing feature in the Splayed
 feature: doesn't assume that clicking the middle of the tableau ever wants to move just the card clicked on.
 I think I need a new
 `DisplayMode`.
+1. FIXED: In tableau, when King and card below it were moved to empty tableau column, the card below was removed.

 1) and 3) are probably the same problem.